tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 You make your changes in the working area (working directory) -> add them to the staging area -> commit to the local repo -> then push to remote repo.
 Trước khi push thì mình muốn pull changes made by colleagues on remote về để khi push lên là fresh.

 The `git fetch` command downloads commits, files, and refs from a remote repository into your local repo.
 Fetching is what you do when you want to see what everybody else has been working on.
 It lets you see how the central history has progressed, but it doesn’t force you to actually merge the changes into your repository.
 Git isolates fetched content from existing local content; it has absolutely no effect on your local development work.
-Fetched content has to be explicitly checked out using the git checkout command.
+Fetched content has to be **explicitly checked out** using the git checkout command.
+After checking out the fetch, you can `merge` it into your `main`.

 `git fetch` simply get the data for you and let you merge it yourself.
 However, there is a command called git pull which is essentially a git fetch immediately followed by a `git merge` in most cases.

 `git fetch <remote>` fetches any new work that has been pushed to that remote server since you cloned (or last fetched from) it, stored it inside your local repo but don't put it in your working area.
 While `git pull` put the changes into your working area.
-Nếu không tin tưởng colleagues thì dùng git fetch thôi.\
+Nếu không tin tưởng colleagues thì dùng git fetch thôi.
 git pull = git fetch + git merge

 While the `git fetch`  command will fetch all the changes on the server that you don’t have yet, it will not modify your working directory at all.
 It will simply get the data for you and let you merge it yourself.
 However, there is a command called `git pull` which is essentially a git fetch immediately followed by a git merge in most cases.
 If you have a tracking branch set up as demonstrated in the last section, either by explicitly setting it or by having it created for you by the clone or checkout commands, git pull will look up what server and branch your current branch is tracking, fetch from that server and then try to merge in that remote branch.